PLANT

 Edible Qualities

-Sorrento Broccoli Raab is an annual vegetable plant that is typically grown for its edible qualities.
+Sorrento Broccoli Raab is an annual vegetable plant that is commonly grown for its edible qualities.
 The entire above-ground parts of the plant are edible, and are typically harvested when mature.
 The edible parts have a bitter taste.

 The plant is most often used in the following ways: